pipelinelabo/datalaiq-wiki/distributed/cluster.md

 Setting up an indexer-only node from the Debian package requires a few additional steps.
 Follow these steps on every indexer server.

-Set up the repository and install the Gravwell package as described in [the quickstart document](#!quickstart/quickstart.md#Debian_repository).
+Set up the repository and install the DatalaiQ package as described in [the quickstart document](#!quickstart/quickstart.md#Debian_repository).
 You can allow the installer to auto-generate secret tokens for you when prompted, because we will be replacing the config file with our own.

-After installing the `gravwell` package, we want to stop all Gravwell services:
+After installing the `datalaiq` package, we want to stop all DatalaiQ services:

 ```
 root@indexer0# systemctl stop gravwell_indexer.service